m0un10/docker-stacks/README.md

 ## Fixed stacks

 Fixed stacks are not designed to be fungible.
-They contain a bind mount which stores the state on the local file system in a `state` directory and maps to a fixed port number.
-The only way to wipe the state for fixed stacks is to remove the directory.
+They have ports that are mapped to fixed numbers (rather than being auto-assigned like with a fungible stack).
+They also typically contain a volume or a bind mount which stores the state on the local file system in a `state` directory.
+The only way to wipe the state for fixed stacks is to remove the directory (or delete the volume in a case where there is no bind mount).
 The `.gitignore` file ensures that the state does not get committed to this repository for any stack.
 The state should be backed up elsewhere outside this repository.

 ## Complex stacks